jvillste/dali/doc/design.md

 ## origin
 * statement: a row consisting of entity id, attribute and value
-* statement origin: an origin with only statemen index
+* statement origin: an origin with only statement index
 * relation origin: an origin with multiple relations

 * local entity id: an entity identifier that identifies an entity within a single statement log.
 Entity ids are integers starting from zero.